Central Scotland (Scottish Parliament electoral region)

-Central Scotland (Meadhan-Alba in Gaelic) is one of the eight electoral regions of the Scottish Parliament which were created in 1999.
-Nine of the parliament's 73 first past the post constituencies are sub-divisions of the region and it elects seven of the 56 additional-member Members of the Scottish Parliament (MSPs).
-Thus it elects a total of 16 MSPs.
+Central Scotland (Meadhan-Alba in Gaelic) was one of the eight electoral regions of the Scottish Parliament which were created in 1999.
+Nine of the parliament's 73 first past the post constituencies were sub-divisions of the region and it elected seven of the 56 additional-member Members of the Scottish Parliament (MSPs).
+Thus it elected a total of 16 MSPs.

-As a result of the Second Periodic Review of Scottish Parliament Boundaries the region will be replaced by Central Scotland and Lothians West for the 2026 Scottish Parliament election.
+As a result of the Second Periodic Review of Scottish Parliament Boundaries the region was replaced by Central Scotland and Lothians West for the 2026 Scottish Parliament election.

 Constituencies and council areas 2011–2026

 As a result of the First Periodic Review of Scottish Parliament Boundaries the boundaries for the region and constituencies were redrawn for the 2011 Scottish Parliament election.